-The Agarwal Employment Agreement provides that in the event Mr. Agarwal is terminated without "cause" or he resigns for "good reason" (as such terms are defined therein) outside of the change in control period (which extends from three months prior to a change in control to 12 months following a change in control, as "change in control" is defined therein), subject to him signing and complying with a separation agreement and release, which shall include, without limitation, a release of claims, a reaffirmation of restrictive covenants, and in our sole discretion, a one year postemployment noncompetition agreement, then Mr. Agarwal will be entitled to the following severance benefits: (i) nine months of his then-current base salary, (ii) a pro rata target bonus for the year of termination, without regard to whether the metrics have been established or achieved for such year, and (iii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, up to nine months of payment of the portion of the premium equal to the amount we would have paid to provide health insurance had he remained employed by us
+The Agarwal Employment Agreement provides that in the event Mr. Agarwal is terminated without "cause" or he resigns for "good reason" (as such terms are defined therein) outside of the change in control period (which extends from three months prior to a change in control to 12 months following a change in control, as "change in control" is defined therein), subject to him signing and complying with a separation agreement and release, which shall include, without limitation, a release of claims, a reaffirmation of restrictive covenants, and in our sole discretion, a one year post-employment noncompetition agreement, then Mr. Agarwal will be entitled to the following severance benefits: (i) nine months of his then-current base salary, (ii) a pro rata target bonus for the year of termination, without regard to whether the metrics have been established or achieved for such year, and (iii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, up to nine months of payment of the portion of the premium equal to the amount we would have paid to provide health insurance had he remained employed by us.

 The Agarwal Employment Agreement provides enhanced severance pay and benefits in the event Mr. Agarwal's employment is terminated by us without cause or Mr. Agarwal resigns for good reason, in each case, within the change in control period.
-Such enhanced severance pay and benefits consist of (i) a lump sum cash payment equal to the sum of (A) 12 months of Mr. Agarwal's then-current base salary (or the base salary in effect immediately prior to the change in control, if higher) plus (B) 1.0 times Mr. Agarwal's target annual bonus for the then current year, without regard to whether the metrics have been established or achieved for such year, (ii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, up to 12 months of payment of the portion of the premium equal to the amount we would have paid to provide health insurance had he remained employed by us, and (iii) accelerated vesting of the then-outstanding and unvested portion of Mr. Agarwal's stock options and other stock-based awards that are subject solely to time-based vesting.
+Such enhanced severance pay and benefits consist of (i) a lump sum cash payment equal to the sum of (A) 12 months of Mr. Agarwal's then-current base salary (or the base salary in effect immediately prior to the change in control, if higher) plus (B) 1.0 times Mr. Agarwal's target annual bonus for the then current year, without regard to whether the metrics have been established or achieved for such year, (ii) subject to his copayment of premium amounts at the applicable active employees' rate and proper election to continue COBRA health coverage, up to 12 months of payment of the portion of the then-outstanding and unvested portion of Mr. Agarwal's stock options and other stock-based awards that are subject solely to time-based vesting.
 The severance pay and benefits described in this paragraph are subject to Mr. Agarwal's delivery of and compliance with a fully effective release of claims.